derme302/gh-pages-derme302/content/posts/2013-01-22-the-glass-is-falling-update-1-1.md

 <div>
 </div>

 The HTML5 port of the game is almost ready to be released, I just have to squash one last bug with the Physics engine.
-I was planning an initially release on CrySet Games, but they have since shut down and I&#8217;m now looking for other places to publish it.
+I was planning an initially release on CrySet Games, but they have since shut down and I'm now looking for other places to publish it.

 <img class="aligncenter" src="http://derme.coffee/wp-content/uploads/2013/01/r11_1-7-13_2-225x300.png" alt="" width="240" height="320" border="0" />

 &nbsp;

-Over the next month or so I&#8217;m going to be getting the game ready for a release on Google Play, I&#8217;m almost ready but I got a few things left to do:
+Over the next month or so I'm going to be getting the game ready for a release on Google Play, I'm almost ready but I got a few things left to do:

   * Banner ads for the free version of the game
   * Online Highscore integration